MattDaines/mattdaines.github.io/content/post/hugo/adding-a-custom-domain-to-your-hugo-site-on-github-pages/index.md

 author = "Matt Daines"
-title = "Adding a Custom Domain to your Hugo Site on Github Pages" date = "2021-03-07" description = "A step by step walk through on adding your custom domain to your Github Pages using Hugo as a static site generator." tags = [
+title = "Adding a Custom Domain to your Hugo Site on Github Pages" date = "2021-03-07" description = "Have your own domain name?
+Why not use it on your Hugo powered blog?! 💪 A step by step walk through to add your domain to your Github Pages using Hugo as a static site generator." tags = [
     "Hugo",
     "Github"